Michael Ironside

 Frederick Reginald Ironside (born February 12, 1950), known professionally as Michael Ironside, is a Canadian actor.
-A prominent character actor with over 270 film and television credits, he is known for playing villains and antiheroes, but has also portrayed sympathetic characters.
+A prominent character actor with more than 270 film and television credits, he is known for playing villains and antiheroes, but has also portrayed sympathetic characters.
 He is best known for his roles in action and science fiction films, and had his breakthrough performance in the 1981 David Cronenberg film Scanners.

 Ironside's other notable roles include Overdog in Spacehunter: Adventures in the Forbidden Zone (1983), "Jester" in Top Gun (1986), Richter in Total Recall (1990), and Rasczak in Starship Troopers (1997).
 His signature deep voice has been lent to various video games and animated television shows, most notably as Sam Fisher in the Tom Clancy's Splinter Cell franchise and Darkseid in the DC Animated Universe.

 He is a four-time Gemini Award, a Genie Award, and a Canadian Film Award nominee.

 Early life

 Frederick Reginald Ironside was born in Toronto on February 12, 1950, the son of housewife Patricia June (née Passmore) and street lighting technician Robert Walter Ironside.
 He has four siblings and is of English, Irish, Scottish and Welsh descent.
 He attended the Ontario College of Art in Toronto.
 At age 15, he wrote a play called The Shelter, which won first prize in a university contest.
 He also won the senior year writing award at Riverdale Collegiate Institute in 1968.

 Ironside gained his love of science fiction as a child, from his grandfather, who was an engineer and member of a sci-fi club with many SF writers, who would send drafts to his grandfather for fact-checking.
 Ironside read the drafts and SF magazines of his grandfather.